Giacomo Puccini (22 December 1858 — 29 November 1924) was an Italian composer.

-- Badass Baritone: Not so evident as in Verdi's works but Puccini's operas have their share of badass low-voiced guys: Jack Rance (La Fanciulla del West), Michele (Il Tabarro), Scarpia.
+- Baritone of Strength: Not so evident as in Verdi's works, but Puccini's operas have their share of badass low-voiced guys: Jack Rance (La Fanciulla del West), Michele (Il Tabarro), Scarpia.

 - Break the Cutie: Puccini loved doing this.
 He even referred to the librettists of Turandot as "my puppet executioners".

 - Downer Ending: Puccini was the king of this trope.
-Only Gianni Schicchi and, arguably, La Fanciulla del West and Turandot don't have a Downer Ending.
+Only Gianni Schicchi, La Fanciulla del West and, arguably, Turandot don't have one.

 - Driven to Suicide: A frequent fate for his characters.